MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-sql-server-tde.md

 ## Manage database encryption when using external providers

-For more information on the way key versions are used on SQL Server Big Data Clusters encryption at rest, see [Key Versions in [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)]](big-data-cluster-key-versions.md).
+For more information on the way key versions are used on [!INCLUDE[ssbigdataclusters-ss-nover](../includes/ssbigdataclusters-ss-nover.md)] encryption at rest, see [Key Versions in [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)]](big-data-cluster-key-versions.md).
 The section "Main key rotation for SQL Server" contains an end-to-end example on how to manage database encryption when using external key providers.

 ## Next steps